 - 4.4.2 are, subject to clause 10.4.2, non-cancellable and non-refundable;

-- 4.4.3 are exclusive of value added tax, which shall be added to invoice(s) at the appropriate rate.
+- 4.4.3 are exclusive of value added tax, which shall be added to payments at the appropriate rate, if applicable to the country where Your business is registered

 4.5 Glow shall be entitled to increase the Subscription Fees payable pursuant to this clause 4 by notice to You via its website here.